-Young Eagles and Eagle Flights participants are eligible for the reimbursement of the cost of their FAA written.
-In addition, Young Eagles who have completed the three volumes of the Sporty's Online Learn to Fly Course can receive a free first flight lesson.
+Young Eagles and Eagle Flight participants are eligible for the reimbursement of the cost of their FAA Knowledge Exam.
+Additionally, Young Eagles who have completed the first three volumes of the Sporty's Learn to Fly Course are eligible for a free flight lesson voucher.